 On December 3, 2013, the Los Angeles City Council adopted the update to the Housing Element of the General Plan.
-The final document is available below:
+The final document is available below as well as on the Department of City Planning web page here:

 Adopted Housing Element